2003scape/rsc-news-archives/markdown/126-the-mod-noob.md

+# The Mod-Noob
+*Published Friday, November 1, 2002*

 Hi there,

 So what's been going on behind the scenes at the Jagex offices?
 Well, after last week's big quest update, I thought I'd go on line to see how everyone was getting on with the Biohazard Quest.